-Among all military service members, the overall prevalence rate for heavy alcohol use in the past 12 months is 5.4% [41].
-A Department of Defense report indicates that the heaviest rates of drinking were among Marines (12.4%), followed by the Navy (6%), Army (4.1%), Coast Guard (3.5%), and Air Force (2.7%) [41].
-When comparing illicit substance use among civilian and military populations, civilian past-year usage is higher (16.6%)

-compared with military servicemen and women (0.7%).
+A Department of Defense report indicates that, among all military service members, the overall prevalence rate for heavy alcohol use in the past 30 days was 9.8% (compared with 6.6% in the general civilian population) [41].
+The highest rates of heavy drinking were among Marines (15.3%), followed by the Navy (13.6%), Army (8.5%), Coast Guard (7.8%), and Air Force (5.0%) [41].
+When comparing illicit substance use among civilian and military populations, civilian past-year usage is higher (16.6%) compared with military servicemen and women (0.7%).
 This lower rate of illicit substance use is due in part to the military's random testing procedures and zero-tolerance policies [41].
 Binge drinking has spiked since the wars in Iraq and Afghanistan started; in 2008, almost half of active-duty military members reported binge drinking [42].
 In that same time, the use of prescription pain medications (particularly opioids) has also increased; between 2001 and 2009, the number of prescriptions written by military physicians increased fourfold [42].
 Because drugs and alcohol can inhibit negative feelings and disconcerting memories, it may be used to self-medicate, particularly among those who have witnessed or experienced suffering related to war and deployment.

 Substance and alcohol abuse can cause tremendous harm, strain, and burden on the family system.
 It inevitably impacts communications, roles, finances, routines, parenting, employment, and other dimensions of family life [43].
 The Stress-Strain-Coping-Support model has been employed to understand how substance and alcohol abuse impact the family [44].
-This framework postulates that a family member using substances or alcohol causes stress and strain on the entire family; family members may exhibit stress or strain through a variety of physical, emotional, and psychologic symptoms; family members frequently try to determine what is wrong and what they can do to fix the problem; and the way family members cope and respond to the situation is often influenced by how others in their immediate social support system respond [44].
+This framework postulates that a family member using substances or alcohol causes stress and strain on the entire family; family members may exhibit stress or strain through a variety of physical, emotional, and psychological symptoms; family members frequently try to determine what is wrong and what they can do to fix the problem; and the way family members cope and respond to the situation is often influenced by how others in their immediate social support system respond [44].